vukrosic/learn-tiny-recursive-models/ARTICLE.md

 - This immediately leads to worse initial predictions, even with identical weight initialization
 - It suggests that **architectural compute capacity** directly affects representational power

-**The Take-aways:**
+**The Takeaways:**

-1. **The Short-Term vs Long-Term Trade-off (Most Important):**
+1. **The Short-Term vs. Long-Term Trade-off (Most Important):**
-   - **Bigger networks win short-term**: 4-layer achieved best 10-epoch loss (1.007)
+    - **Bigger networks win short-term**: The 4-layer network achieved the best 10-epoch loss (1.007).
-   - **Smaller networks win long-term**: Paper shows 2-layer wins at 50k+ epochs
-   - This paradox is CENTRAL to TRM's design philosophy
+    - **Smaller networks win long-term**: The paper shows the 2-layer network wins at 50k+ epochs because it is forced to learn a general strategy instead of memorizing, which leads to better generalization.
+This paradox is central to TRM's design.
-   - Small networks + deep recursion = forced generalization, not memorization
-   - Bigger networks learn faster but generalize worse - exactly what we're trying to avoid!

 2. **Recursion Depth is Absolutely Critical:**
-   - The "Less Recursion" results confirm: you CANNOT compromise on H_cycles and L_cycles
+    - The "Less Recursion" model started with a 17% higher loss and performed worst overall.
-   - Starting 17% worse, ending 9% worse - shallow recursion cripples the architecture
-   - This isn't about optimization or training tricks; it's fundamental to representation
-   - Deep recursive computation is the core innovation, not a tunable hyperparameter

-3. **Architectural Hierarchy of Importance** (observed in our 10-epoch runs):
-   - **Network Size (4 vs 2 layers):** ~5% impact on final loss
-   - **Recursion Depth (H=3,L=6 vs H=2,L=2):** ~4% degradation
-   - **EMA (True vs False):** ~2% difference
-   - But remember: this ranking REVERSES long-term!
-Small networks pull ahead.

-4. **Timescale Matters for Evaluation:**
-   - 10-epoch runs show immediate learning dynamics
-   - Can't reveal overfitting, generalization, or the true value of EMA
-   - The "Bigger Brain wins" result would REVERSE over 50k epochs
-   - Quick experiments are useful for understanding, not for making architectural decisions

-5. **The "Less is More" Thesis Validated:**
-   - We directly observed WHY the paper uses tiny 2-layer networks
-   - NOT because they're faster (they're not - 4-layer won here)
-   - Because forcing the model to rely on recursion creates better long-term generalization
+    - This confirms you cannot compromise on recursive depth (`H_cycles` and `L_cycles`); it is fundamental to the architecture's ability to reason.

+3. **EMA is a Long-Term Stabilizer:**
+    - The effect of EMA was minimal in short training runs (~2% difference).
+Its real value is in preventing overfitting and improving generalization over tens of thousands of epochs.

+4. **Architecture Defines Learning Dynamics:**
+    - Each configuration produced a unique learning curve, showing that architecture affects not just the final outcome but also the speed and ceiling of learning.
+Quick experiments are useful for understanding initial dynamics but can't reveal long-term behaviors like generalization.

-   - This is a profound insight: **architectural constraints can improve learning**
+This confirms the "less is more" thesis: **architectural constraints, like a smaller network, can improve learning by forcing reliance on recursion.**

 ---